 Social: Children's artwork is celebrated throughout the school and is displayed in many areas.
 We encourage children to respect each other's ideas and opinions when talking about pieces of art and design including the work of others in the class.
 We encourage children to work collaboratively and begin to understand that everyone is entitled to his or her own thoughts and ideas.
-Children participate in local art initiatives, Epsom and Ewell Art festival and The Royal Academy of Arts Summer Show.
+Children participate in local art initiatives; the big draw, Epsom and Ewell Art festival and Chris Grayling Christmas Card competition.